moligarch/ai-agents-workshop/02-react-memory/readme.md

 # edit .env → set OPENAI_API_KEY=...
 MODEL=gpt-4o-mini  (or any OpenAI-compatible chat model)
 ```

 > **Portability:** Unit tests and the tool layer run without network.
-The agent runtime uses an OpenAI‑compatible API via the official `openai` Python SDK.
+The agent runtime uses an OpenAI-compatible API via the official `openai` Python SDK.
 In CI/offline, you can inject a mock LLM (see tests) and still exercise the loop.

 ---